Dyon Loops and Abelian Instantons: Dyon Loops as Abelian Instantons

 By itself, the magnetic loop configuration we have discussed thus far does not carry instanton number.
 Indeed, it is obvious from eq.~\eqref{eq:Fmonopoleloop} or \eqref{eq:Fmonopoleloop_tor} that $F \wedge F$ must vanish, since $F$ lacks enough non-zero components for its wedge product with itself to be non-zero.
 This brings us to our main claim: a configuration corresponding to a closed monopole worldline carries non-zero instanton number provided the gauge field $A$ simultaneously winds $n\neq 0$ times around the $S^1$ of the internal boundary.
 That is, in addition to eq.~\eqref{eq:intF}, we also require integer quantization of the winding around the loop

-consistent with a well-defined $U(1)$ holonomy.
+consistent with a $U(1)$ holonomy with trivial phase.
 Having $n \neq 0$ requires a non-vanishing $A_\tau$ component on the boundary $S^1$, which we take to be pure gauge\footnote{On the boundary $S^1$, $A_\tau$ must be independent of $\vartheta$ and $\varphi$, as these are both undefined at the location of the loop (see eq.~\eqref{eq:coords_tor}).
 Any $\tau$ dependence may be removed via an appropriate $\tau$-dependent gauge transformation.}

 Hence, the worldline $A_\tau$ winding furnishes another element of the homotopy group $\pi_1(U(1))$, distinct from the one associated with magnetic charge in eq.~\eqref{eq:abelian-equator-integral}.